HOW TO FIND and CHOOSE YOUR DREAM WEDDING VENUE

 - Can we bring our own suppliers?
 If so, what documentation do you need from them?

 - Do you recycle?
-(Lot’s of couples enquire eco-friendly wedding and not all the venues are all that green yet.
+(Lots of couples enquire about the eco-friendly weddings and not all the venues are all that green yet.
 Unfortunately.)

 - What is the damage deposit?